 While waiting for William to respond she watched the busy image, seeming to float in mid-air, of three rotating, interlocking fractal images that fascinatingly, continually became each other.
 It was suddenly replaced by William's head and shoulders.
 She could see that he was still in the hospital.
 "Hello, Sylvia."

 "Good morning William.
 What can I do for you?"

-"I've just found out that, now that I'm ill, my avaricious spawn has started nosing around in my finances looking for my non-existent fortune.
+"I've just found out that since I'm ill my avaricious spawn has started nosing around in my finances looking for my non-existent fortune.
 I want you to work out all the legal details so that the factory can be run from a trust, just in case I should drop dead.
 I seem to be okay now.
 They're sending me home tomorrow, but this is something I should have organised ages ago.
 I can't risk that young blighter getting his hands on the factory."

 Sylvia nodded.
 "I'll get it done today.
 We're having a picnic on Saturday morning.
 I was going to invite you anyway, but now if you come you could also sign any documents."

 William beamed, "I'd be delighted to come, dear lady.
 Thank you.
 That's a load off my mind."